bbortt/Java_Chess/README.md

 }
 ```
-This class is there to check, wether the king of current player is checked.
+This class is there to check if the king of current player is checked.
 First of all it has to detect, where the king stands.
-This happens in a doubled for loop.
-Then it searches in every direction away from the king for an enemies figure.
+This happens in a doubled "for" loop.
+Next it searches in every direction away from the king for an enemies figure.
 He is not checked if: The end of the game board is reached or a figure of the own color stands in between the other.

 <br><br><strong>This is just a short introduction!
 For more informations have a look into the Java Documentation.</strong>